masasakano/sub_object/.github/README.md

 ## Summary

 This class [SubObject} is the parent class for {SubString](http://rubygems.org/gems/sub_string) and alike.
-This class expresses Ruby sub-Object (like Sub-String), which are obtained with the +self[i, j]+ method, but taking up negligible memory space, as its instance internally holds the (likely positional, though arbitrary) information +(i, j)+ only.
+This class expresses Ruby sub-Object (like Sub-String), which are obtained with the `self[i, j]` method, but taking up negligible memory space, as its instance internally holds the (likely positional, though arbitrary) information `(i, j)` only.
 This class provides the base interface so the instance behaves exactly like the original class (String for SubString, for example) as duck-typing, except destructive modification, which is prohibited.